theczechguy/minimal-mistakes/_posts/2017-10-09-Error Handling.md

  Now you're thinking : "so how am I supposed to make this thing work the way I need ?" .
  The solution is easier than you think.

-You've might noticed that cmdlets have parameter called ErrorAction.
+You might have noticed that cmdlets have parameter called ErrorAction.
 If you dont know already what it means , let me just tell you that this is exactly what you're looking for.
 Using this parameter changes the behaviour of the cmdlet, specifically how errors are handled.
 And it has couple of possible values , let's go through them.

 1. Stop